 To give you an idea of what game jams can look like on itch.io here are some examples:

 All jams have a wide range of tools to customize how they look and how they're run.

 itch.io’s basic jam system is closely modeled after Ludum Dare, a popular 48/72 hour game jam.
 Jams have a starting and ending date.
 Games can be submitted to the jam any time between these two dates.

-If the jam has voting enabled, after the submission deadline passes the voting period commences up until the voting end date.
+If the jam has voting enabled, after the submission deadline passes the rating period commences up until the voting end date.
 Otherwise, the jam is over after the submission deadline

 In a ranked jam you can control who has permission to vote:

 When creating a jam you have the option to pick the criteria that entries are rated on.
 You can add as many as you like and they can be whatever you want.
 If you've got a theme feel free to pick criteria that represent the different components of the theme.
 Each criteria is rated on with a 5 star system.

 You can pick create and edit criteria from the Edit jam page: